JoururiChan/pcthmon/FEATURES.md

 ## Items

 * Revised set of 65 TMs and 8 HMs.
-* Four new Poké Balls from Devon Corp.
+* Four new Toho Balls from Devon Corp.
 * Dome Fossil, Helix Fossil, and Old Amber.
 Revive them in the now-open Pewter Museum of Science.
 * All of the decorations for your room are available in different places.
 * Earn a Silver Trophy when you beat the Elite 4 and a Gold Trophy when you rematch them at higher levels.